hazelcast/hazelcast/hazelcast-documentation/src/CommonExceptionTypes.md

 - `HazelcastOverloadException`: Thrown when the system will not handle any more load due to an overload.
 This exception is thrown when back pressure is enabled.

-- `DistributedObjectDestroyedException`: Thrown when an already destroyed `DistributedObject` (IMap, IQueue, etc.) is accessed and when a method call is done over a destroyed object.
+- `DistributedObjectDestroyedException`: Thrown when an already destroyed `DistributedObject` (IMap, IQueue, etc.) is accessed or when a method is called over a destroyed `DistributedObject`.

 - `MemberLeftException`: Thrown when a member leaves during an invocation or execution.